Batman (comic book): The Golden Age

-The character of Batman made his first appearance as the lead feature of the anthology series Detective Comics #27 in May 1939.
+Batman made his first appearance as the lead feature of the anthology series Detective Comics #27 in May 1939.
 The character's popularity in Detective Comics led the publisher to launch a new title entirely dedicated to stories about Batman – a step they had only taken previously once before, with the Superman series.
 Batman began publication in the spring of 1940, with stories written by Bill Finger and illustrated by Bob Kane, though Finger went uncredited for years thereafter.
 The first issue was published on April 24, 1940, containing four original stories introducing new characters who would become notable recurring villains of Batman's rogues gallery: two stories with the Joker, one with Hugo Strange and one with Catwoman.
 The series was published quarterly until issue #5 (Spring 1941), and bimonthly afterwards.
 Alfred Pennyworth, the Wayne family butler, was introduced in issue #16 (April–May 1943).
+In 2021, a near mint issue of Batman #1 was sold for over $2.2 million at Heritage Auctions, setting a record for the most expensive Batman comic sold.

 Editor Whitney Ellsworth assigned a Batman story to artist Dick Sprang in 1941.
 Anticipating that Bob Kane would be drafted to serve in World War II, DC inventoried Sprang's work to safeguard against delays.
 Sprang's first published Batman work was the Batman and Robin figures on the cover of Batman #18 (Aug.-Sept.
 1943), reproduced from the art for page 13 of the later-published Detective Comics #84 (Feb.
 1944).
 Sprang's first original published Batman work, and first interior-story work, appeared in Batman #19 (Oct.-Nov.
 1943), for which he drew the cover and the first three Batman stories, and penciled the fourth Batman story, inked by Norm Fallon.
 Like all Batman artists of the time, Sprang went uncredited as a ghost artist for Kane.

 After issue #21 (Feb.-March 1944) the number of Batman stories per issue was reduced from four to three.
 Instead, a four-page backup feature The Adventures of Alfred began in issue #22 (April–May 1944) showing Alfred's comedic attempts to become a detective.
 The Adventures of Alfred ran in the pages of Batman until issue #36 (Aug.-Sept.
 1946).

 Villains which debuted during this early era included the Mad Hatter in issue #49 (Oct.-Nov.
 1948) and Killer Moth in issue #63 (Feb.-March 1951).
 In 1953, Sheldon Moldoff became another one of the primary Batman ghost artists who, along with Win Mortimer and Dick Sprang, drew stories credited to Bob Kane, following Kane's style and under Kane's supervision.
 Bill Finger and Moldoff introduced Ace the Bat-Hound in #92 (June 1955).